highmobility/hmkit-android/README.md

 ### How do I get set up? ###

+* git submodule init
+* git submodule update --recursive --remote

+### Compile core ###
-* Before deploying you have to compile the core.
-For the ndk-build command you need to install the NDK through Android Manager.
+* If you wish to re compile the bt core, you need to install the NDK through Android SDK Manager(in SDK tools tab).
 ```
 cd {PROJECT_DIR}/hmlink/src/main/jni
 ndk-build